+13.1.
 Designated Sectors

-- a) Bids in respect of services, works or goods that have been designated for local production and content, must contain a specific bidding condition that only locally produced goods, services or works or locally manufactured goods with a stipulated minimum threshold for local production and content will be considered. - b) AOs must stipulate in bid invitations that the exchange rate to be used for the calculation of local content (local content and local production are used interchangeably) must be the exchange rate published by the SARB at 12:00 on the date, one week (7 calendar days) prior to the closing date of the bid. - c) Only the South African Bureau of Standards (SABS) approved technical specification number SATS 1286:201x must be used to calculate local content.
-The following formula to calculate local content must be disclosed in the bid documentation:
+- 13.1.1.
+Tenders in respect of goods or services that have been designated for local production and content, must contain a specific bidding condition that only locally produced goods or services with a stipulated minimum threshold for local production and content will be considered. - 13.1.2.
+Accounting Officer must stipulate in tender invitations that the exchange rate to be used for the calculation of local content (local content and local production are used interchangeably) must be the exchange rate published by the SARB on the date prior to the closing date of the bid. - 13.1.3.
+Only the South African Bureau of Standards (SABS) approved technical specification number SATS 1286:201x must be used to calculate local content

+The formula to calculate local content must be disclosed in the bid documentation

+13.1.4.
 The local content (LC) as a percentage of the bid price must be calculated in accordance with the SABS approved technical specification number SATS 1286: 201x as follows: